Manage Account

 Reference number: your mortgage account number

-- Payments made this way will automatically be split across all parts of your mortgage.
-If you have more than one part to your mortgage (for example, a mortgage and a linked unsecured loan), and want to make payments to a particular part, you should call our Customer Contact Centre on 0330 159 7152 for instructions.
-Phone lines are open Monday to Friday 8:30am – 6:00pm.
+- If you have more than one part to your account (for example, a mortgage and a linked unsecured loan), weโll split your payment across each of the loans you have with us, in line with your Offer of Loan.
+If you want your payment to be applied in a different way, you should tell us before you make the payment.
+You can call our Customer Contact Centre on 0330 159 7152.
+Phone lines are open Monday to Friday 8:30am โ 6:00pm.

 We have three ways you can pay using your debit card.